Coarse-Grained Methods for Heterogeneous Vesicles with Phase-Separated Domains: Elastic Mechanics of Shape Fluctuations, Plate Compression, and Channel Insertion: Coarse-Grained Approach

-The $\mathbf{\hat{n}}$ denotes the collection of orientation director vectors associated with the beads, $\mathbf{w}$ the tangential velocity of the directors, and $\mathbf{q}$ the collection of quaternion~\cite{Judson1997} vectors for the rotational description of the orientation of the beads.
-The angular acceleration is denoted by $\mathbf{A} = \mathbf{t}/I$, where the $\mathbf{t}$ are the forces associated with the director degrees of freedom, similar to a torque, and $I$ plays a role similar to the moment of inertia.
-We remark that we compute the angular dynamics using directly the director representation.
-For brevity in our nomenclature throughout the paper, we refer to these associated director forces as torques to emphasize how they contribute, but it should be kept in mind these quantities technically correspond to torques through an additional cross-product.
-The $\omega$ denotes the angular velocity vector associated with the tangential velocity of the directors.
-The arrows should be interpreted as conversion of a quantity to an equivalent vector in the new representation denoted by the notation.
-We use these updated translational and rotational degrees of freedom to recompute forces and torques acting on the system to obtain $\mathbf{a}^{n+1}, \mathbf{A}^{n+1}$.
+{The $\mathbf{\hat{n}}$ denotes the collection of orientation director vectors associated with the beads.
+The $\mathbf{a}^{n}={\mathbf{F}^n}/{M}$ denotes the acceleration of the beads, where $\mathbf{F}^n$ is the force from equation~\refp{equ:langevin_fix}.
+The $M$ is the mass of the beads.
+The angular acceleration is denoted by $\mathbf{A}^n = \mathbf{t^n}/I$, where the $\mathbf{t}^n$ are the forces associated with the director degrees of freedom, similar to a torque from equation~\refp{equ:langevin_fix}.
+The $I$ plays a role similar to the moment of inertia.
+The $\omega$ denotes the angular velocity tangent the directors obtained from the rate of change of the quaternions $\mb{w}$.
+Each of these updates use the forces and torques acting on the system at time ${n+1/2}$ to obtain $\mathbf{a}^{n+1}$, $\mathbf{A}^{n+1}$.}